 To broaden your options, the Jasmine S34C acoustic guitar should be highly considered.
 It doesn’t come with much in the way of accessories, but it does come with a well-built grand orchestra body style, a satin finish that doesn’t diminish projection, and it’s a great guitar for players of all skill levels without breaking the bank.

 The Rogue RA-090 might be worth considering too.
 The black finish is sleek and stylish, and the bronze rosette adds a touch of luxe.
 Constant tuning might be an issue, but how else will you learn and improve without lots of practice?
 A digital tuner will help with that.
 The Rogue guitar certainly goes rogue when it sets itself apart from inferior ones!

 Kauri is a native wood in New Zealand.
 For use as a tonewood for instruments, it provides note distinction, clarity, and warmth.

 Laminate is a cheaper, alternative option of constructing a guitar.
-While the wood is the most influential factor in the acoustics of a guitar (check here for more on this), laminate unfortunately cannot reproduce the harmonic resonance, sustain, and tonality that real wood provides.
+While the wood is the most influential factor in the acoustics of a guitar (learn more about tonewoods here), laminate unfortunately cannot reproduce the harmonic resonance, sustain, and tonality that real wood provides.
 However, laminate is much less susceptible to climate and environmental damage versus real wood.
 It can handle the abuse of being used in various environments and the knocks and bangs during traveling with less obvious wear and tear.

 It’s not going to be a whole lot, but it’s better than nothing.
 You’ll receive the guitar, guitar strap, pick, and an extra set of strings.
 You’ll also be provided with a Maestro by Gibson lesson DVD.